-The same is true for setting a PIN to protect resident credentials: There is no official application.
+The same is true for setting a PIN to protect client-side discoverable credentials: There is no official application.
 Ironically, we used the Yubico demo website (via Chromium 79) to set a PIN on our Nitrokey FIDO2.
-Firefox 71 didn't work.
+Firefox 71 didn’t work.
 According to the Nitrokey support forum, you can also directly set a PIN in Chrome/Chromium or Windows 10.

-The Nitrokey FIDO2 doesn't have an AAGUID, a 128-bit identifier indicating the type of the token.
+The Nitrokey FIDO2 doesn’t have an AAGUID, a 128-bit identifier indicating the type of the token.
 The AAGUID is required for attestation and defined by WebAuthn.
 Additionally, it fails several tests written by the original Solokey project.
-We don't know whether these issues result in practical drawbacks at the moment, however, there are some users reporting that they can't store resident credentials on their Nitrokey FIDO2.
+We don’t know whether these issues result in practical drawbacks at the moment, however, there are some users reporting that they can’t store client-side discoverable credentials on their Nitrokey FIDO2.

 In summary, the Nitrokey FIDO2 is quite similar to the Yubico Security Key, but there are some unresolved issues.
 There is no NFC version of this token, but it seems to be planned for 2020.

 WebAuthn tokens are based on public-key cryptography.
 Due to this, online services never learn or store any secrets.
-The secret key of the token or resident credentials can't be extracted, and cryptographic operations are performed by the token.
-To avoid unwanted operations by the token, users must press the device's button to authorize a single operation.
+The secret key of the token or client-side discoverable credentials can’t be extracted, and cryptographic operations are performed by the token.
+To avoid unwanted operations by the token, users must press the device’s button to authorize a single operation.
 This is far more secure than using apps on mobile devices for two-factor authentication, and more convenient than entering a one-time password (like OATH-TOTP).
 Registering and logging in consists of pressing a button.

 Moreover, web browsers check the identity of websites using their certificates and websites have to provide the correct key handle.
 This offers basic phishing protection, because wrong key handles result in wrong checksums.
 Therefore, further cryptographic operations are aborted.